stevekm/nextflow-demos/CWL/README.md

 This time, we got files for the same set of samples, but they were passed through the `tar_message` which produced .tar.gz files.

-You will also notice some extra items output; `trace.txt`, `nextflow.html`, `timeline.html`, and `dag.png`.
+You will also notice some extra items output in the current directory; `trace.txt`, `nextflow.html`, `timeline.html`, and `dag.png`.
 These are logs, reports, and visualizations of the workflow that was executed.